 Robert Hemenway's acclaimed biography, Zora Neale Hurston (1977), continued the renewal of interest in the forgotten literary great.
 Today, her legacy endures through such efforts as the annual Zora!
 Festival in her old hometown of Eatonville.

 Hurston's posthumous book, Barracoon: The Story of the Last “Black Cargo," was published in 2018.
-The book is based on her interviews from the 1920s with Oluale Kossola, who's slave name was Cudjo Lewis, the last living survivor of the Middle Passage.
+The book is based on her interviews from the 1920s with Oluale Kossola, who's enslaved name was Cudjo Lewis, the last living survivor of the Middle Passage.
 Prior to being published, the manuscript was in the Howard University library archives.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!